 Denmark’s economy’s doing well – it posted annual GDP growth rates of above 1.5% in the three years to 2017 and is expected to maintain that momentum through 2020.
 If you want to reach a market of 500 million consumers, Denmark might be the place to start.

 The Netherlands: for those seeking work-life balance

 That the Netherlands is beset by too many tourists is an indication of its popularity – as are the constantly rising house prices.
-Several other factors add to its appeal: this tiny corner of Europe has the best work-life balance in the OECD, it’s the easiest place for cross-border business, and the second-most innovative country (after Switzerland).
+Several other factors add to the appeal of Dutch expat life: this tiny corner of Europe has the best work-life balance in the OECD, it’s the easiest place for cross-border business, and the second-most innovative country (after Switzerland).